jindian/linux_note/linux_startup/start_kernel_part_II.md

 `setup_arch` the most important routine involved in `start_kernel`, every architecture has its own implementation for it.

   1. Initialize common cpu data of all cpus, source information of cpu initialized before start_kernel in arch/x86/kernel/head_32.S.
   2. We don't config CONFIG_X86_VISWS, the defination of function `visws_early_detect` is NULL.
   3. CONFIG_VMI is not configured, the defination of function `vmi_init` is same as `visws_early_detect`.
-4.
+  4. `early_cpu_init`

 # Links
   * [Giant lock](https://en.wikipedia.org/wiki/Giant_lock)